fbrowther/Predicting-Myopia-in-Children-Employing-Unsupervised-Machine-Learning/README.md

 ## Discussion and Conclusions -

-      (1) Inspite of performing dimensionality reduction employing PCA and tSNE a specific pattern or clusters within the dataset was not obtained.
+      (1) Inspite of performing dimensionality reduction employing PCA and tSNE a specific pattern or clusters within the dataset failed to emerge.

       (2) Furthermore, with the help of the elbow curve the dataset was further analysed employing n_clusters=3; this again didnot yield a successful dispersion of the dataset forming any specific clusters.